This historic arcade of shops was once part of the külliye (mosque complex) of the Blue Mosque (Sultanahmet Camii).

-To best appreciate the mosque's design, enter the complex via the Hippodrome rather than from Sultanahmet Park.
+To best grasp the mosque's design, enter the complex via the Hippodrome rather than from Sultanahmet Park.
 Once inside the courtyard, which is the same size as the mosque's interior, you'll appreciate the building's perfect proportions.

-The mosque is such a popular attraction that admission is controlled so as to preserve its sacred atmosphere.
-Only worshippers are admitted through the main door; tourists must use the south door (follow the signs).
+The mosque is such a popular attraction that admission is controlled in order to preserve its sacred atmosphere.
+Only worshippers are admitted through the main door; visitors must use the south door (follow the signs).
 The mosque is closed to nonworshippers during the six daily prayer times: two hours before dawn, dawn, midday, afternoon, sunset and right before the last light of the day.